-This Management's Discussion and Analysis ("MD&A") provides a review of the performance of Fortune Bay Corp. (the "Company" or "Fortune Bay" or "Spinco") and should be read in conjunction with the unaudited condensed interim consolidated financial statements of Fortune Bay (the "Financial Statements") for the period ended September 30, 2020 and the audited consolidated financial statements of Fortune Bay for the years ended December 31, 2019 and 2018, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management's Discussion and Analysis ("MD&A") provides a review of the performance of Fortune Bay Corp. (the "Company" or "Fortune Bay" or "Spinco") and should be read in conjunction with the audited consolidated financial statements of Fortune Bay (the "Financial Statements") for the years ended December 31, 2020 and 2019, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").

-The information presented in this MD&A is as of November 26, 2020.
+The information presented in this MD&A is as of March 2, 2021.
 The reporting currency for the Company is the Canadian dollar.
 All of the financial information presented herein is expressed in Canadian dollars, unless otherwise stated.
 United States dollars are indicated by the symbol "US\$".